datacamp-content-public/courses-understanding-error-and-uncertainty/slides/chapter_1_83a1ced488978ee6fb5396bd1f5ebc04.md

 `@script`
-Now let's calculate upper and lower confidence interval bounds.
+Now let's calculate upper and lower confidence interval bounds, starting with the upper.

+We'll start with the average of our sales data.

+Then we'll calculate the confidence interval...

+... and add half of it to the mean we previously calculated.

 ---